cogini/phoenix_container_example_old/README.md

 deployment, and AWS Parameter Store for configuration.
 Terraform is used to set up the environment, see https://github.com/cogini/multi-env-deploy

+It works on intel with both Mac hardware and Linux (CodeBuild), and I expect it would work the same on Apple Silicon.
+Building in emulation is definitely slower.
+The key in any case is getting your Docker caching optimized.

+There is new bleeding edge support in Docker registries for storing intermediate cache data like OS packages.
+I think that will provide better cache performance than some of the current ways of caching docker data in Ci.
+It's not supported by AWS ECR yet, though it should work in docker.io once we get past the new login requirement.

 ## BuildKit

 BuildKit is a new back end for Docker that builds tasks in parallel.